 Q-- There are so many parenting programs out there—why should I take this one?

 A-- Unlike other programs that promise “total transformation” of wayward children in minutes, or use points or prizes to bring about desired behaviour, STEP takes an holistic approach, treating children with respect and requiring the same in return.
 Cooperation is expected.
 STEP is neither permissive (you are a doormat) nor authoritarian (you are a dictator).
 Instead it finds a middle ground where the problem behaviour-- NOT the child-- becomes the focus.

 When a child is "in trouble", whether or not he is at fault, his natural reaction is defensiveness; this often devolves into power struggles and fighting.
 This approach can damage the relationship and often has the parent taking responsibility for the problem.
 STEP puts the focus instead on the bad behaviour; together with a calm response, we can preserve the relationship while teaching appropriate behaviour.

-Q-- What do I get when I sign up for STEP with OSA Workshops?
+Q-- What do I get when I sign up for STEP with OneSTEPAhead Workshops?

 A-- The course itself covers:

 - 16 hours of class lecture and discussion;

 - the Parent’s Handbook, the primer on STEP written by the authors of the program;

 - all reading material and handouts, as well as a recommended reading list covering topics of common interest in depth;